rust-lang/rust-clippy/book/src/development/infrastructure/sync.md

 > Note: If the version tests fail, refer to [bump version] in the release
 > documentation.

-Open a PR to `rust-lang/rust-clippy` and wait for it to get merged (to accelerate the process ping the `@rust-lang/clippy` team in your PR and/or ask them in the [Zulip] stream.)
+Open a PR to `rust-lang/rust-clippy` and if you are a Clippy maintainer, you can `r+` the PR yourself.
+If not, change `r? @ghost` to `r? clippy` and a Clippy maintainer will get assigned.
+To accelerate the process ping the Clippy team in [Zulip].

 [bump version]: release.md#bump-version
 [Zulip]: https://rust-lang.zulipchat.com/#narrow/stream/clippy